ListenMotion/motionJAVA/README.md

 # motionJAVA
-An implementation of SoundWave paper in javascript
+An implementation of SoundWave paper in java